 For a new blog this isn’t actually that big of a deal.
-In most cases you can go even as far as installing the whole blog one more time, and tracking down the cause of the crash, but for blogs that have been around for a while and have a constant stream of people visiting them this may result in some serious consequences…
+In most cases you can go even as far as installing the whole blog one more time (and we might help here, just in case!), and track down the cause of the crash, but for blogs that have been around for a while and have a constant stream of people visiting them this may result in some serious consequences…

 I’m not exaggerating here.
 Imagine you’re using WordPress to run your site where you’re selling a product or something, and the thing crashes just a couple of hours before TechCrunch was supposed to publish a post about you.
 Or even worse … it is your client who experiences such a scenario … guess who is to take the blame.